 If you see our workers in your neighborhood, please know they are working hard to serve you and keep our energy grid running smoothly.
 We ask you to give them at least six feet of distance, and they will do the same for you.
 If you have essential work scheduled with our crews at your home or business, please let them know if you’re not feeling well.
 We will be happy to reschedule.

-As always, Idaho Power remains committed to providing reliable energy to our customers and supporting our communities.
-We have committed funds to support COVID-19 related needs to help our customers in southern Idaho and eastern Oregon.
+We have committed funds to support COVID-19 related needs to help the communities we serve.
 We are proud to support the following agencies and organizations that are doing so much, along with many others, to help our community during this time:

 - Idaho Foodbank

 - Boys & Girls Club — Western Treasure Valley

 - Salvation Army — Caldwell

 - Jesse Tree

 - St. Vincent de Paul — Southwest Council

 - South Central Community Action Partnership